Welcome to "Le Chic Chalet Poulet"!

 Progress on the pen.
 The back wall is constructed from some old farm house doors an old farmer was going throw on his bonfire.
 I stripped them all down, painted with exterior latex, distressed, and then sealed with an exterior water base clear.
 An idea I got from Pinterest don't ya know.

 The west/ storage side of the shed has some awesome crank out windows from the Habitat Re-sale store for cheap.
 Love that store!
-The leaded double pane glass transom window is also a Habitat find.
+The leaded double pane glass transom window is also a Habitat find for $20.
 The antique French doors are from Craigs List for $50.

 The north/ back side of the shed has a huge vent in the peak and an antique leaded window into the coop space.
 The window is hinged at the top so it can be left opened in summer without worry of rain coming in.
 It is another Craigs List find.

 The east side of the shed is the side the coop and pen are located on.
-The pen has 1/2 hardware cloth (with cloth buried 18" all around, an antique storm door from Craigs List on the front, and corrugated steel over ply on the rood I put the giant flower pot in as a temporary boredom buster but it has turned out to be a favorite dust bath for them.
+The pen has 1/2" hardware cloth (with cloth buried 18" all around, an antique storm door from Craigs List on the front for $10, and corrugated steel over ply on the roof.
+The hardware cloth is attached to the framing with screws and washers.
+I put the giant flower pot in as a temporary boredom buster but it has turned out to be a favorite dust bath for them.
 It was an organic herb pot over the summer.
 There is also a big plastic tray (meant for mixing cement) which was the intended dust bath.
 They make good use of both.
-You can see the painted door wall here.
+You can see the painted door wall here also.

 The window in the pen is hinged on the side since it is well protected under the pen roof.
 The window came from the same Craigs List as the back window.
 They were 2/ $50!
 The pop door is an auto-matic, gear driven Adore Store door with photo sensor to open and close at sun up and sun down.